18F/handbook/pages/hiring-staying-or-changing-jobs/assignee-detail.md

 [TTS Internal Hiring Request form](https://forms.gle/hD2XkzivybBQzNWE6) even if you’re not completely sure how to best proceed.

-Although internal (non-competitive) personnel actions are processed quicker than external (competed) hiring actions, internal actions still require need, effort and intentionality.
+Although internal hiring actions are processed quicker than external hiring actions, internal actions still require need, effort and intentionality.
 We recommend Hiring Managers read this Handbook page in its entirety before working on their internal posting, as it contains important information about approvals.